msg-CareerPaths/csharp-training/chapters/102-test-your-app.md

 Create a new controller and service for the product categories where you will expose all CRUD methods.
 At this stage you will have 2 controllers one for products and one for product categories.
 Don't forget to update the Program.cs and inject the new service using [DI](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-7.0).
-At the end run, debug and  manual test the application with swagger.
+At the end run, debug and  insert a breakpoint to test the application.
+Use swagger to call methods exposed by the controllers.
 Here is a preview of how a backend api that uses swagger looks like.
 You can view all methods from a controller :